bboozzoo/mconnect/README.md

 encryption/decryption at the protocol level, while Json-glib does packet parsing.
 Libnotify is responsible for displaying shell popups.

+Since I'm new ot Vala, I'm treating this as a learning execrise, yet with usable results.

 # Building

 Build dependencies (using package names as found in Fedora):